Home » Ted Bundy Utah Locations » This Location

 At that point, DaRonch agreed to follow him out of the mall.
 However, once they reached the car, she saw that it was perfectly fine and that none of her valuables were missing.

-In reality, there was no "they".
+In reality, there was no "they."
 Nor was there a police substation.
 Instead, Bundy was trying to lure the young woman to her death.

-After failing to find the fictional suspect, Bundy led DaRonch out of the mall and across the street to a closed laundromat on 6100 South.
+After failing to locate the fictional suspect, Bundy led DaRonch out of the mall and across the street to a closed laundromat on 6100 South.
+The laundromat was in a small, nondescript retail unit that Bundy pretended was a police substation.

 Once they reached the unlit building, he tried to open the side door.

-When "Officer Roseland" failed to open the door to the "police substation", she became so suspicious that she eventually decided to ask him for some identification.
+Suspicious of Officer Roseland's failure to open the door to the "police substation," DaRonch decided to ask him for identification.

 Upon seeing the badge, she immediately felt at ease.
 Consequently, she agreed to go to the main police station with him and fill out a complaint against the "suspect" who had reportedly broken into her vehicle.